10 Common Signs of a Blown Head Gasket

 signs of a blown head gasket,blown head gasket sound,what causes blown head gasket,what is a blown head gasket,what is a head gasket,diesel head gasket symptoms,problems after head gasket replacement,blown head gasket smoke,oil seeping from head gasket

-Signs of a blown head gasket include white smoke, coolant loss, and many others.
-The Head gasket, provides the seal between the engine block and cylinder head.
+Signs of a blown head gasket includes white smoke, coolant loss and many others.
+Head gasket, provides the seal between the engine block and cylinder head.

 A leak in any of these parts will cause coolant to mix with the engine oil and create sludge on top of the engine’s cylinder wall.
 This sludge is what causes the head gasket to blow out.

-When the head gasket is blown, coolants are said to leak into the combustion chamber.
-If coolants find their way into the combustion chamber, it creates a white or grey-colored smoke that comes from the tailpipe.
+When the head gasket is blown, coolants is said to leak into the combustion chamber.
+If coolants finds there way into the combustion chamber, it creates a white or grey-colored smoke that comes from the tailpipe.

 Symptoms of a Bad Head Gaskets